truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 ## Available Cleaned Data
 The final data product is available to everyone.
-As the hourly demand data is a continuously growing data record in the EIA database, we plan to update this repository with new cleaned data every 6 months.
+As the hourly demand data is a continuously growing data record in the EIA database, we plan to update this repository with new cleaned data annually.

 Data is stored in csv format with each row corresponding to an hour of demand information.
 The date/time is recorded in column `data_time` as `YYYYMMDDTHHZ`.
 The `Z` indicates that all times are UTC.